 Many people fall into the trap of spending whatever money comes in.
 This is why most people don’t feel any better off after they have received a pay rise, as the additional money that they get paid is swallowed by an equal increase in personal expenditure.

-This is true for people who earn 5 figure salaries, just as much as it is true for billionaire businesspeople and millionaire sports stars.
+So this is true for people who earn 5 figure salaries, just as much as it is true for billionaire businesspeople and millionaire sports stars.
 This is why the term “baller” has come to mean someone who has a lot of money to spend frivolously

 Some of these millionaires and billionaires choose to stick to much more frugal lifestyles though.
 For example, billionaire investor Warren Buffet still buys his breakfast from McDonald’s, and he always uses coupons when he has them.
 His friend and Microsoft co-founder, Bill Gates also follows these humble principles.